vita-student-projects/Pedestrian_Intention_Prediction_gr56/report.md

 - <u>discussion :</u>

 <div style="text-align: justify">&emsp;The result are pretty satisfying for a first experiment.
 We're able to achieve an accuracy of 70 % in average only with the bounding box.
 However, we can see that the model is overfitting very quickly.
-We think that it's because the model is too complex for the low complexity input.</div>
+We think this is because the model is too complex for the low complexity input.</div>

-<div style="text-align: justify">&emsp;For the next experiment we decided to try to reduce the complexity of the model and to add some regularization in order to try solving the overfitting problem.</div>
+<div style="text-align: justify">&emsp;For the next experiment we decided to reduce the complexity of the model and to add some regularization in order to try to solve the overfitting problem.</div>

 #### 2. Regularization + Less complex model